 8. Report Lost Cards and Suspected Fraud Right Away

-If you can't locate your card, report it missing right away.
+If you can't locate your card, report it missing as soon as possible.
 The card issuer can block your card and account number immediately so that it can’t be used for purchases.
 They will also issue you a new card and new account number.
 Even if the card gets used before it gets blocked, you won’t be responsible for the charges as long as you report it missing in a timely fashion.

 The Takeaway

-Paying with credit is convenient.
-It’s also pretty safe.
+Paying with credit is both convenient and safe.
 All credit card holders are protected from fraud.
 That means if someone steals your wallet or your account gets hacked, you won't be responsible for any charges that result.
 Many card issuers also offer additional financial protections, like rental car insurance, purchase protection, price protection, and trip cancellation insurance, for no additional cost.
 In addition, you may also be able to purchase a payment protection plan to cover your payments should you ever lose your income.If you’re in the market for a new credit card, it’s a good idea to research your options and compare rates, benefits, and other terms.
-With Lantern by Sofi, you can compare multiple credit card offers all in one place, and without making any type of commitment.
+With Lantern by Sofi, you can compare multiple credit card offers all in one place and without making any type of commitment.

 Frequently Asked Questions